The Bankrate promise

 - You don’t obtain a mortgage higher than the total of the purchase price, closing costs, points and fees

 - The property doesn’t have any liens

-“Once they sell those at current market price, then that capital gain becomes a taxable event.
+One common example, says Seelenbinder, is an heir who inherits significant stocks and stock grants.
+These often have a low cost basis (the original value of an asset, used to calculate any capital gain upon selling).
+“Once they sell those at current market price, that capital gain becomes a taxable event.
 If they use that cash to purchase the home, then, yes, we could do delayed financing to get the cash back; however, it could actually cost them more,” Seelenbinder says.
 “In most cases, there are other avenues for them to avoid or diminish those tax consequences, and a CPA or lawyer would be able to advise them on that.”

 Pros and cons of delayed financing

-“When you’re talking about bigger loans, an eighth or a quarter of a percentage point rate hike can be significant,” says Ben Dunbar, managing partner at Gerber Kawasaki Wealth and Investment Management in Santa Monica, California.
+- The potential for rate increases.
+If homebuyers wait too long to secure a mortgage after they buy the house through delayed financing, they may face higher interest rates.
+In today’s rising-rate environment, this is a possibility.
+“When you’re talking about bigger loans, an eighth or a quarter of a percentage point rate hike can be significant,” says Ben Dunbar, CFP, managing partner at Gerber Kawasaki Wealth and Investment Management in Santa Monica, California.

 How to apply for delayed financing

-- Make sure you meet all the eligibility requirements for a mortgage, including: having no relation to or close friendship with the seller; documenting the sources of the cash used to buy the home; not borrowing more than the purchase price of the home; and ensuring the home has a clear title.
+- Make sure you meet all the eligibility requirements for a mortgage, including: having no relation to or close friendship with the seller, documenting the sources of the cash used to buy the home, not borrowing more than the purchase price of the home; and ensuring the home has a clear title.